ShanmukhiKairuppala/ShanmukhiKairuppala/README.md

 - 🌏 I'm based in India.
 - 🔭 I’m currently working on developing my skills
-- 🌱 I’m currently learning python👩‍💻
+- 🌱 I’m currently learning machine learning👩‍💻
 <!--- 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...-->